CDL926666/1_TIBS/zongjie.md

 **5. Practical Strategies and Future Prospects**

 - **Improve Laws and Regulatory Mechanisms**: Make better laws for privacy protection, anti-monopoly, and algorithm transparency, and strengthen independent oversight.
-- **Raise Social Digital Literacy**: Increase education and public involvement, so users understand their data rights and risks, and can protect and supervise themselves.
+- **Raise Social Digital Literacy**: Increase education and public involvement, so users understand their data rights and risks, and can protect and oversight themselves.
 - **Promote International Cooperation**: Data governance needs global laws and teamwork to stop abuse of technology across borders and to set clear limits for data flows.

 ---